Alfred Reed: Second Suite for Band (Latino Mexicana)

 Subtitled Latino Mexicana, this suite of music has four contrasting movements, all based on Latin-American dances:

 IV.
 Paso Doble (“A La Corrida!”)

-The final movement is a triumphant Paso Doble, and from the very beginning this movement is powerful, exciting and victorious.
+The final movement is a triumphant Paso Doble, and from the very beginning this movement is powerful, exciting and victorious in character.
 The start of the movement reveals the compelling musical abilities of various instruments of the ensemble.
-A typical Spanish fanfare motif is first heard in the trumpet (which I have been lucky enough to play this year!) and this is then preceded by a similar theme in the clarinet and then in the flute.
+A typical Spanish fanfare motif is first heard in the trumpet, and this is then preceded by a similar theme in the clarinet and then in the flute.
 The tempo then settles into a fast-paced march-like feel, which is typical of a paso doble.
-The duple-metre makes this movement provocative and the fast melodic passages heard in the upper winds are incredibly precise and exciting.
+The duple-meter makes this movement provocative and the fast melodic passages heard in the upper winds are incredibly precise and exciting.
 These sections are interrupted by a brass fanfare, which, after the trumpets have sounded, the tempo and rhythm fit back into a driven section which is very march-like.
-The movement ends with a build up of the main fanfare, it then is completed by an octave drop on the tonic, which creates a very dramatic effect!
+The movement ends with a build-up of the main fanfare, it then is completed by an octave drop on the tonic, which creates a very dramatic effect.

 This blog is dedicated to all the fantastic musicians that I have played with whilst in The University of Sheffield Wind Orchestra.